Chishū Ryū

-Chishū Ryū (笠 智衆, Ryū Chishū) was a Japanese actor who, in a career lasting 65 years, appeared in over 160 films and about 70 television productions.
+Chishū Ryū (笠 智衆, Ryū Chishū) was a Japanese actor, whose career spanned 65 years and over 230 film and television productions, He was best known for his collaborations with director Yasujirō Ozu, whom he worked with on at least 32 films.

 Early life

 Ryū was born in Tamamizu Village, Tamana County, a rural area of Kumamoto Prefecture in Kyushu, the most southerly and westerly of the four main islands of Japan.
 His father was chief priest of Raishōji (来照寺), a temple of the Honganji School of Pure Land Buddhism.
 Ryū attended the village elementary school and a prefectural middle school before entering the Department of Indian Philosophy and Ethics at Tōyō University to study Buddhism.
 His parents hoped he would succeed his father as priest of Raishōji, but Ryū had no wish to do so and in 1925 dropped out of university and enrolled in the acting academy of the Shōchiku motion picture company's Kamata Studios.
 Shortly afterwards, his father died and Ryū returned home to take on the role of priest.
 Within half a year or so, however, he passed the office to his older brother and returned to Kamata.